steve1316/ok-czn-english/README.md

 ### Chaos Mode
 - **Auto Card Management**: remove, copy, flash, grant flash and convert cards
 - **Route Selection**: identifies rest, event, elite and normal enemy nodes
-- **Event Choices**: prefers an Epiphany, then rewards, then a fight, and only ends an event when nothing else is offered
+- **Event Choices**: prefers an Epiphany, then a Desire card of the faction you are building, then other rewards, then credits, then a fight, and only ends an event when nothing else is offered
+- **Desire Cards (Season 4)**: reads the faction tag printed on each card and takes the one that builds your chosen faction, on the Desire screen, the merge screen, and the ordinary card screen an event hands one over on.
+Set the faction under **Desire Faction**
 - **Dice Rolls**: rerolls a failed roll while it can afford to
 - **Mental Breakdown Treatment**: visits the trauma center automatically
 - **Save Data Handling**: deletes save data, with a configurable retention count